hellmake/CAST-Imaging-Workshop/content/4_PortfolioResults/41_CloudReady.md

 In the top menu's ***DASHBOARDS***, choose ***Application Links*** to explore the relationships declared between the apps:
 ![App Dependencies](/images/PortfolioCloud-10.png)
 Selecting applications you intend to migrate, you can immediately see which ones are in their adhenrence and might be impacted by the next wave of migrations.

+## How easy is this?
+Let's take a moment to think about what we have seen here: we can go from *"I have 200 applications which I want to move to that Cloud thing, but I have no idea where to start or what to do"* to having
+- A clear target 5R-segment for each application
+- A roadmap of which apps to handle first and what the impact of migrating them will be
+- Detailed insights into each application's requirements and solid estimates of the effort needed to comply with them.

+... and for 200 apps, all of this can be gathered ***within a couple of weeks***.

+### Onto the OSS
+We're planning to move a lot of items here so we should probably look at the baggage they're taking along...